RayJune/indexeddb-crud/README.md

   };
 ```

-* Attention the callback is `compulsory`, which is used to initial your eventListeners (when indexedDB opened, it will be called)
+* Attention the callback is `required`, which is used to initial your eventListeners (when indexedDB opened, it will be called)

 e.g.